-Brake takes very seriously its requirement to meet the needs of people bereaved and seriously injured by road crashes, and to provide the best quality support we can.
+Brake takes very seriously the requirement to meet the needs of people bereaved and seriously injured by road crashes, and to provide them with the best quality support we can.
 This page outlines our objective and aims, and the service standards we aim to meet.

 You can also read our guide to government agency codes and standards, which may be relevant to you in the aftermath of a serious road crash.
 If you would like help understanding any of these, please contact the Brake helpline on 0808 8000 401 or firstname.lastname@example.org.

 Brake's victim services' objective is to help relieve the suffering and assist the recovery of people bereaved and seriously injured in road crashes to enable them to lead positive, healthy and happy lives into the future.
 We aim to do this through an effective set of services delivered to people who are often in extreme distress and have profound needs, and also delivered to those who come into contact with them and are able to provide additional support, such as police officers, nurses, and family members.

 - To support victims’ emotional recovery in order to enable them to feel valued, comforted and safe during a time when they are highly vulnerable.

 - To provide information to facilitate victims’ understanding of often unfamiliar and complex procedures resulting from a crash, and to aid informed choices.

 - To problem solve and to help to resolve difficulties, by talking through options and by offering and providing as necessary, advocacy relating to practical and procedural difficulties victims are facing, in order to help reduce the stresses that such issues can place on victims at the worst possible time.

 - To help victims to identify and acknowledge any medium to long term psychological or physical symptoms, including trauma symptoms, from which they or their loved ones may be suffering and help them to seek and access appropriate assessments and treatment from the NHS and other sources to alleviate these symptoms.